A Simple Recipe for Crockpot Barbecue Ribs!

 Hey friends!
 In this post I’m sharing my Crockpot Barbecue Ribs recipe.
 Now I know what you’re thinking…” Ribs in the Crockpot?!”…Yes hunny – I’m taking it there!

-It all started years ago when I lived in an apartment, and had no room to grill.
-Not that, that mattered because I had zero knowledge to grilling anyhow!
+It all started years ago when I lived in an apartment and had no room to grill.
+Not that it mattered because I had zero knowledge of grilling anyhow!
 I refused to let anyone know that I couldn’t grill.
 I simply faked it by using my slow cooker and a few ingredients that give a misleading grilled taste.

-- If you need to buy liquid smoke, it can be found in the seasoning isle at any big chain store ( Walmart, Target, Safeway, etc).
+- If you need to buy liquid smoke, it can be found in the seasoning aisle at any big chain store (Walmart, Target, Safeway, etc).

 - If you’re not a fan of root beer, you can substitute it with Dr. Pepper.

-- You can jazz this recipe up buy adding onion, garlic, and etc if you choose.
+- You can jazz this recipe up by adding onion, garlic, etc, if you choose.

 - Use a smokey flavored barbecue sauce.

-- You can use any slow cooker, such as a Hamilton Beach or etc.
+- You can use any slow cooker, such as a Hamilton Beach, etc.

-Watch my video for visual instructions!
+Watch my Crockpot Barbecue Ribs video for visual instructions!
 Let’s get to cooking!